How it works

 Why this works

-Tenant is required at the storage layer.
+Product + tenant are required at the storage layer.

 MVP runs on Firebase: Firestore as data plane and change log via onSnapshot, Cloud Functions enforcing approvals and audit writes.
 A custom data plane is a post-PMF decision.